RonaldDijkstra/wildfestivalgroningen/source/localizable/faq/_content.en.md

 ## Where is Wild Festival Groningen 2020?

-We will announce this soon.
+More info soon.

 ## What does Wild Festival Groningen cost and when does the pre-sale start?

-We will announce this soon.
+More info soon.

 ## What do I get for my ticket?

-We will announce this soon.
+More info soon.

 ## When will the line-up be announced?